open-sauced/maintainer-intro-course/communication-and-collaboration.md

 ### Issue Labels

 Labeling issues is an excellent way to categorize and communicate the status of issues in your project.
 It can also be a way to create contributors' paths.
-The [Issues and Pull Requests](/issues-and-pull-requests.md) chapter covers this topic more in-depth.
+The "[How to Handle Open Issues and Pull Requests](/issues-and-pull-requests.md)" chapter covers this topic in more depth.

 The `good first issue` label is perfect to be added to beginner-friendly issues.
 Think of contributors who are beginners in the tech stack or open source in general.
 It can be a good starting point for them to contribute to your project.
 Consider pointing to the code blocks and providing step-by-step instructions to work on the solutions for this type of issue.